Treehouse of Horror (The Simpsons episode): Plot

-In "The Raven", Lisa reads "The Raven" by Edgar Allan Poe.
-In this adaptation, Bart is depicted as the raven, Homer appears as the poem's narrator, and Marge appears in a portrait as Lenore.
+In this adaptation of Edgar Allan Poe's "The Raven", Bart is depicted as the raven, Homer appears as the poem's narrator, and Marge appears in a portrait as Lenore.
 The Narrator, infuriated by the Raven's mockery of his grief over his lost Lenore, flies into a fit of rage chasing it across his study, ending with the Raven's eventual victory and the Narrator staring helplessly at it as he sits on the floor amid a scatter of books and broken objects.

-Homer returns to bed, terrified of the stories the children told.
+Back at the treehouse, Bart, Lisa and Maggie find they are not frightened by any of the stories, considering them to be tame by today's standards.
+They climb down the treehouse and sleep peacefully, while Homer lies awake in bed, terrified of the stories.
+As he lies in bed, Homer notices the Bart raven outside their bedroom window, and he hides beneath his blankets, murmuring that he hates Halloween.

 Production

-Unlike a typical Simpsons episode, "Treehouse of Horror" is divided into three segments.
-It is the first in the Treehouse of Horror series of Halloween themed Simpsons episodes.
+Unlike a typical The Simpsons episode, "Treehouse of Horror" is divided into three segments.
+It is the first in the Treehouse of Horror series of Halloween themed The Simpsons episodes.
 It is considered to be non-canon and takes place outside the normal continuity of the show.
 A Treehouse of Horror episode has since aired around Halloween every season.
 Part of the series' attraction for the writers is that they are able to break the rules and include violence that would not make it into a regular episode.
 The episode was inspired by EC Comics horror comics, such as Tales from the Crypt.
 In the first segment, several haunted house films are parodied, including House of Usher, The Haunting, The Amityville Horror and The Shining.
-The haunted house being built on a burial ground is inspired by the 1982 film Poltergeist.
+The haunted house being built on a burial ground is inspired by the 1982 film Poltergeist (despite there being no burial ground in the film).
 The house was also designed to look like the Addams family house.
 The second segment's cookbook is a reference to the 1962 The Twilight Zone episode "To Serve Man".
-The third segment reimagines Edgar Allan Poe's "The Raven".
+The third segment reimagines Edgar Allan Poe's 1845 narrative poem "The Raven".